 NORML and law reform

 One of the most noteworthy lobbies that NORML led was a petition to Barack Obama.
-It essentially facilitated the movement from marijuana as a criminal topic to a health topic.
-And from what we observe in American politics, the term that Obama spent in office was the most lucrative and expansive time for the marijuana industry.
+It essentially facilitated the movement from cannabis as a criminal topic to a health topic.
+And from what we observe in American politics, the term that Obama spent in office was the most lucrative and expansive time for the cannabis industry.

 Cannabis reform that fits into society